cristianoliveira/swaywm-mcp/README.md

 3. Use stdio for communication

 #### Development Mode
-1. Execute the command: `pnpm dev`
+1. Execute the command: `npm run dev`
 2. In the working directory: `/path/to/swaywm-mcp`
 3. Use stdio for communication